GypsyDangerous/Python-Neural-Network/README.md

 ## To Do List

-- [ ] fix mse and rmse - currently they are my best guess as to how those function work, but they could very well be wrong [#2](https://github.com/GypsyDangerous/Python-Neural-Network/issues/2)
+- [ ] fix mse and rmse - currently they are my best guess as to how those function work, but they could very well be wrong (see [#2](https://github.com/GypsyDangerous/Python-Neural-Network/issues/2))
 - [ ] add other loss functions like cross entropy
-- [ ] add recurent neural network class
 - [ ] refactor the code
 - [ ] add more documentation with commments inside the code
 - [ ] add functionality for easy switching between different activation functions
 - [ ] add more activation functions
+- [ ] add functionality for mini batch training
 - [ ] run this network on MNIST or similiar dataset
+- [ ] add recurent neural network and convolutional neural network

 ## Credits and links to learn more